developer-onizuka/n8n-istio/README.md

 success
 ```

 ### 5-4.
-Download the embed model in Ollama as backend for RAG
+Download the embed model in Ollama for RAG
 ```
 kubectl exec -it <your-ollama-pod-name> -- ollama pull nomic-embed-text:latest
 ```